yohn-dezmon/education-gdelt/README.md

 				+ "EventBaseCode, EventRootCode, Actor1Geo_Type, Actor1Geo_FullName, ActionGeo_Type, "
 				+ "ActionGeo_Lat, ActionGeo_Long from gdeltedu ORDER BY FractionDate");
 ```
 Unittests for these Spark jobs are included in the [test folder](https://github.com/yohn-dezmon/education-gdelt/tree/master/src/test/java/jdes/gdeltedu) of this repository.

 ## Data Analysis and Web UI

 Both MySQL and Hive were used to run SQL/Hive-QL queries, at times simultaneously, to   obtain subsets of data to answer the questions I was curious about.
-I used the URL within
-the SOURCEURL field of the dataset to search for key words like 'assessment', 'charter   schools', and 'Every Student Succeeds Act' that are within the titles listed in the   pathname of the URL.
-Other fields from the GDELT Events Table that were frequently accessed by queries included
-AvgTone, NumMentions, and Actor1Geo_ADM1Code.
-Please see my explanation of how I used the
-GDELT dataset [here](http://yohndezmon.pythonanywhere.com/GDELT-details) and for more   information on what each field within the GDELT dataset represents please see [this document](http://data.gdeltproject.org/documentation/GDELT-Event_Codebook-V2.0.pdf).
+I used the URL within the SOURCEURL field of the dataset to search for key words like 'assessment', 'charter   schools', and 'Every Student Succeeds Act' that are within the titles listed in the   pathname of the URL.
+Other fields from the GDELT Events Table that were frequently accessed by queries included AvgTone, NumMentions, and Actor1Geo_ADM1Code.
+Please see my explanation of how I used the GDELT dataset [here](http://yohndezmon.pythonanywhere.com/GDELT-details) and for more sinformation on what each field within the GDELT dataset represents please see [this document](http://data.gdeltproject.org/documentation/GDELT-Event_Codebook-V2.0.pdf).

-To extract meaning from the data, I used the matplotlib, seaborn, and pandas libraries
-to create graphs.
-The code to create the majority of the graphs displayed on the
-web interface for the project can be found [here](https://github.com/yohn-dezmon/education-gdelt/blob/master/gdelt-edu-web/graphs.py).
+To extract meaning from the data, I used the matplotlib, seaborn, and pandas libraries to create graphs.
+The code to create the majority of the graphs displayed on the web interface for the project can be found [here](https://github.com/yohn-dezmon/education-gdelt/blob/master/gdelt-edu-web/graphs.py).

 I decided to use Flask to create a web interface for the project, and the Python/HTML/CSS code for the Flask app can be found within the [gdelt-edu-web folder](https://github.com/yohn-dezmon/education-gdelt/tree/master/gdelt-edu-web).
-To host the website, I   decided
-to use pythonanywhere as their platform was intuitive and they offered free hosting.
+To host the website, I decided to use pythonanywhere as their platform was intuitive and they offered free hosting.

 The web interface for the project can be found [here](http://yohndezmon.pythonanywhere.com/).
 Thanks for reading, and please reach out to me if you have any questions: